GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 7. Click OK.
 8. __Repeat the same process__ for the Adm1 layer, using the same colour as for Adm0 (it will be in "Recent colors) and leave the stroke width at 0.26.
 9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (Adm2).
-10. Let's make the districts layer's style consistent with the others.
+10. Let's make the district layer's style consistent with the others.
 11. Choose a `Fill Color`
 12. Use the same Stroke Colour` as for Adm0 and Adm1, but make the width 0.1 Millimeters and the Stroke Style a __Dash Line__
 13. Click OK and look at your map: hopefully it's starting to look nicer!